Wicklow by E-BIKE

 WHAT IS AN E-BIKE?

-It looks like a bike, you pedal it like a bike, you steer it and stop it like a bike, but a small motor (with a few different settings) that does a lot of the work on the hills.
-It is battery “assisted” cycling in a nutshell!
+It’s a normal bicycle in most ways; it looks like a bicycle, pedals like a bicycle, steers and stops like a bicycle, but it has a small motor (with a few different settings) that helps you out on the hills.
+In a nutshell, it is battery “assisted” cycling!

 Tour Pricing & Dates